 Ever wish you could live at your CSA?
 Or move to a neighborhood where everyone is as excited about fresh, healthy food as you are?

 All over the United States people are embracing local food production in an exciting new way.
 Called 'agrihoods,' this new type of neighborhood serves up farm-to-table living in a cooperative environment.
-Instead of being built around a pool or tennis court, these housing developments are centered around a farm, often using the sweat-equity of residents to create a sustainable food system for the entire community.
+Instead of being built around a pool, tennis court or golf course, these housing developments are centered around a farm, often using the sweat-equity of residents to create a sustainable food system for the entire community.

 Of course, community gardens, urban agriculture, and cohousing communities are nothing new.
 But as the rapidly growing crop of agrihoods demonstrates, families are eager to reimagine these collaborative efforts in a new setting--often at the same or lower prices than a traditional suburban neighborhood.